CountCrypt: Quantum Cryptography between QCMA and PP: Introduction

-\paragraph*{A concentration bound for random oracles.} The key observation that underlies our proof that $\mathbf{BQP} = \mathbf{QCMA}$ is that with very high probability over the choice of a fixed random function $F$, $F$ is indistinguishable from a fresh random function $F'$ under random query access.
+\paragraph*{Concentration bound for random functions.} Let us explain here more details about the concentration bound for random functions.
+That is, with high probability over the choice of some fixed random oracle $\RO$, $\RO$ will be indistinguishable under random query access from a freshly sampled random oracle $\wt{\RO}$.
 The intuition here stems from the similarity between a fixed random oracle and the auxiliary-input random oracle model (AI-ROM)~\cite{C:Unruh07}.

 The AI-ROM is a variant of the random oracle model which allows adversaries to have non-uniform advice \textit{depending on the chosen random oracle}.
 One of the most useful ways to prove things in the AI-ROM is the so-called presampling technique~\cite{C:Unruh07,EC:CDGS18,TCC:GLLZ21}.
 A bit-fixing, or presampling, oracle is a random function where its evaluation on polynomially many fixed points is chosen adversarially.
 The presampling technique states that any protocol secure with bit-fixing oracles is also secure in the AI-ROM.